Charles J. Faruki, 2014 Recipient

 After moving to Dayton with her family, Professor Cochran served as an assistant prosecuting attorney for Montgomery County, Ohio, where she worked with criminal appeals cases.
 Her husband, an English professor, convinced her to try teaching.

 She has taught at the School of Law since 1991 and is currently the faculty coordinator for the Road to Bar Passage Program, which raises awareness of the bar exam and emphasizes the importance of practice tests.
 In 2008, 100 percent of the students who completed the Program passed the July Ohio bar.
 Professor Cochran is the 1999 recipient of the University of Dayton's Alumni Award for Excellence in Teaching.
 She served as the director of the Legal Profession Program from 1995 to 2004.
 She also served on the Board of Directors of the Association of Legal Writing Directors for three years and has been a member of the American Bar Association Communication Skills Committee.
-She was appointed to the Ohio State Bar Association Appellate Law Specialty Board in 2006.Top
+She was appointed to the Ohio State Bar Association Appellate Law Specialty Board in 2006.Back to top from Becky Cochran, 2009 Recipient

 Neil Freund, 2009 Recipient